MosesEsan/mesan-nodejs-auth-crud-api/README.md

-# mesan-nodejs-auth-crud-api
+# Node.js Authentication and CRUD API
-Node.js Authentication API with Email Verification, Image Upload and Password Reset Using JWT, Passport.js and Sendgrid.
+Node.js Authentication and CRUD API with Email Verification, Image Upload and Password Reset Using JWT, Passport.js and Sendgrid.

 **This Branch** <br/>
 Email Verification